vgxzxc/SpotiVi/README.md

 # SpotiVi

-A custom made Spotify Web Client/Interface using the Spotify Web API which provides music playback functionality using Vim hotkeys.
+A custom made Spotify web client/interface using the Spotify Web API which provides music playback functionality using Vim hotkeys.

 ### Prerequisites
 To use this, you need